ketkiambekar/word2vec/readMe.md

 ## What is word2vec?

 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
-Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
+Once trained, such a model can detect words with highest cosine similarity from the text.

 ## Software Prequisites:
 Python 3.x